- 1A device or implement, especially one held in the hand, used to carry out a particular function: gardening toolsMore example sentences

 - Implements, tools, and equipment should be cleaned of soil and root debris before moving them to non-infested fields.

-- 1.1A thing used to help perform a job: computers are an essential tool the ability to write clearly is a tool of the tradeMore example sentences
+- 1.1A thing used in an occupation or pursuit: computers are an essential tool the ability to write clearly is a tool of the tradeMore example sentences

 - Models and monitored performance are essential management tools.